abadhikari/Mojilang/README.md

 ```

 ## How It Works
-EmoLang consists of three main components: the lexer, parser, and interpreter.
+Mojilang consists of three main components: the lexer, parser, and interpreter.

 **Lexer**: Converts the raw source code into tokens.
 **Parser**: Takes the tokens and organizes them into an Abstract Syntax Tree (AST) using the rescursive descent parsing algorithm.